- 700 AI BioTech companies and 100 corporations that develop drugs

 Comparison of Top-40 Leading AI for Drug Discovery Companies Expertise in Drug Discovery R&D

-To learn more about leading companies, check our report
+To learn more about leading companies, check our report.

 700 Artificial Intelligence companies: Regional Distribution

-1400 Investors: Distribution per Country
+1400 Investors: Distribution by Country

-50 Leading Investors: Distribution per Country
+50 Leading Investors: Distribution by Country

-Big Pharmas’ AI-focused partnerships till Q4 2022
+Big Pharma’s AI-focused partnerships leading to Q4 2022

 In this report, we have profiled 700 actively developing AI-driven biotech companies.
-Steady growth in the AI for Drug Discovery sector can be observed in terms of the substantially increased amount of investment capital pouring into the AI-driven biotech companies ($2.28B in HY 2020 against $126.4B in HY 2022), the increasing number of research partnerships between leading pharma organizations and AI-biotechs, and AI-technology vendors, a continuing pipeline of industry developments, research breakthroughs, and proof of concept studies, as well as exploding attention of leading media and consulting companies to the topic of AI in Pharma and healthcare.
+Steady growth in the AI for Drug Discovery sector can be observed in terms of the substantially increased amount of investment capital pouring into the AI-driven biotech companies ($2.28B in HY 2020 against $126.4B in HY 2022), the increasing number of research partnerships between leading pharma organizations and AI-biotechs, AI-technology vendors, a continuing pipeline of industry developments, research breakthroughs, and proof of concept studies, as well as exploding attention of leading media and consulting companies on the topic of AI in Pharma and healthcare.

-To learn more about collaborations, check our report
+To learn more about collaborations, check our report.

-The business activity has been increasing in the pharmaceutical AI space over Q1 2021 - Q4 2022, judging by an increased number of transactions and partnership announcements in this period.
+Business activity has been increasing in the pharmaceutical AI space over Q1 2021 - Q4 2022, judging by an increased number of transactions and partnership announcements in this period.